Britain’s Secret War With Russia

 There were, however, small giveaways that all was not right: The shade of red on the Swiss flag in the top left corner of the document was slightly off, and some formatting in the letterhead was wrong (the abbreviation FOCP—for Federal Office for Civil Protection—was used on the wrong line).
 In fact, the Word document contained malware that would embed itself into any computer that opened the file.
 But it would take weeks for anyone to notice, and only in July 2018 did Spiez issue a warning on its Twitter account that an email had been sent in its name without its knowledge, one that was actually a sophisticated spear-phishing attack, a cyber Trojan horse known as an advanced persistent threat, in which a computer is accessed by stealthily giving attackers full control of the compromised host’s network.

 Who was behind the attack—and what they hoped to achieve—has never been confirmed.
 The Russian embassy declined to address this specific case when I asked them about it.
-Kaspersky, a U.S. cybersecurity firm that analyzed the incident, told me that it did not know for certain who the hackers were, whether they had been successful, or even what their goal was.
-In the shadowy world of spycraft, it’s almost impossible to be sure about what is a false flag and what is real, the company said.
+Kaspersky, a cybersecurity firm that analyzed the incident, told me that it did not know for certain who the hackers were, whether they had been successful, or even what their goal was.* In the shadowy world of spycraft, it’s almost impossible to be sure about what is a false flag and what is real, the company said.

 Britain’s National Cyber Security Centre is less circumspect, however, assessing “with high confidence that the GRU was almost certainly responsible.”

-Note: * This article originally misstated where the cybersecurity company Kaspersky is headquartered; It is based in Moscow.